leansoftX/ads-extension-testcase-importer/README.md

 ### TestCase Importer for Azure DevOps
 ---

-TestCase Importer Extension can help you easily import testcases to your project.
+TestCase Importer Extension can help you import testcases to your project more easily.
 It really helps when you want to migrate testcase from other tools or import old testcase from excel.

 ### Key Feature